-The foliage on potted plants may appear slightly wilted or yellow upon arrival.
+The foliage on potted plants may appear slightly wilted or vellow upon arrival.
 This is due to the stress of shipping and is usually nothing to worry about.
-Water the plant thoroughly, place it in a shady location and remove any foliage that does not recover.
+Water the plant thoroughly, place it in a shady location for a few days and remove any foliage that does not recover.